Beyond Purpose: The Gospel of Sin and Redemption

-Theological Status: Theologically Sound Biblical Parallel(Archetype): Philadelphia
+Theological Status: THERAPEUTIC / COMPLACENT Biblical Parallel(Archetype): Laodicea

 ❓ What do these grades mean?